 \subsection{Experiments}

-On top of exploring different kinds of inference, we also explore different training schemes.
-We all experiments we obtain results for at least a subset of 28 benchmark instances (or 3 subsets, 8 of Cordeau, 8 of Gavalas and 12 of Solomon).
+In addition to exploring different kinds of inference, we also explore different training schemes.
+All the experiments conducted allowed us to obtain results for at least a subset of 28 benchmark instances (or 3 subsets, 8 of Cordeau, 8 of Gavalas and 12 of Solomon).
 The instances of these subsets are: Solomon: c101, c102, r101, r102, rc101, rc102, c201, c202, r201, r202, rc201, rc202; Cordeau: pr01, pr02, pr03, pr04, pr11, pr12, pr13, pr14; Gavalas: t101, t105, t114, t117, t201, t202, t203, t204.
-We chose these because we wanted to have results for at least 8 instances of each group and at the same time have a balanced representation of the diversity within each group.
+We chose these subsets because we wanted to have results for at least 8 instances of each group and at the same time have a balanced representation of the diversity within each group.
 In all models/experiments we use beam search for inference with up to a maximum of 128 beams.